-15th century, Tibet, Amoghasiddhi, bronze (copper alloy) with copper inlay, private collection, photo by Christie’s.
+15th century, Tibet, Shakyamuni, gilt bronze (copper alloy), private collection, photo by Nagel.

 The iconography is the same as for Akshobhya in his buddha appearance: the left hand cupped in meditation, the right hand touching the ground (calling Earth to witness his enlightenment).
 A vajra sceptre is placed before him on the lotus base.

 The above wears a patched robe with silver-inlaid seams.

 The back of the robe has been given the same finish and the row of petals continue at the back of the base.